L-1 Visa Extension or Renewal | How to Extend Your L-1 Stay

 • Proof that the beneficiary has been employed since living in the country

-• Evidence of the beneficiary’s degree or its foreign equivalent that is relevant to his or her work in the U.S.
+• Evidence of the beneficiary’s degree or foreign equivalent relevant to his or her work in the U.S.

-• Letter from foreign qualifying employer detailing the beneficiary’s dates of employment, responsibilities, and salary in the previous 3 years of employment
+• A letter from a foreign qualifying employer detailing the beneficiary’s dates of employment, responsibilities, and salary in the previous three years of employment

-• Support letter from petitioner which includes the alien’s salary, work schedule, job duties, terms of employment, etc.
+• A support letter from the petitioner, including the beneficiary’s salary, work schedule, job duties, and terms of employment.

 • USCIS L-1 Visa filing fee